miroslavpejic85/mirotalksfu/README.md

 <br/>

-When [host.protected](https://docs.mirotalk.com/mirotalk-sfu/host-protection/) or `host.user_auth` is enabled, the host/users must provide a valid username and password for joining the room as specified in the `app/src/config.js` file.
+When [host.protected](https://docs.mirotalk.com/mirotalk-sfu/host-protection/) or `host.user_auth` is enabled, the host/users can provide a valid token for direct joining the room as specified in the `app/src/config.js` file.

 | Params           | Value                                                                            | Description                                                                            |
 | ---------------- | -------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------- |